Human Resources Glossary

 Families First Coronavirus Response Act (FFCRA)

 A law requiring certain employers to provide their employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
-Generally, the FFCRA provides that covered employers must provide up to two weeks paid leave to all employees.
+Generally, the FFCRA provides that covered employers must provide up to two weeks of paid leave to all employees.

 Family and Medical Leave Act (FMLA)